sckingsley/scrambles/README.md

 # scrambles
-scrambles is a project to create an application that advocates, teaches and uses basic privacy and/or cybersecurity practices, and seeks to engage non-technical and technical audiences.
+scrambles is a project to create an application that advocates and teaches basic privacy and/or cybersecurity practices, and seeks to engage non-technical and technical audiences alike.

 #scrambles components & tools
 scrambles web (because privacy matters)